SISYPHUS AND JACOB AT THE WELL, 2004-2013

-By juxtaposing the Greek myth with the Hebrew act of love, I visualized how opposed worlds can silently collaborate when they share a mutual need for survival.
-By transferring the sculpture from paper into bronze, I had created a durable surface, rich in texture, that had lost all of the texts that were imprinted on it.
+By juxtaposing the Greek myth with the biblical story, I visualized how opposed worlds can intersect when they share a mutual compulsion.
+By transforming the sculpture from paper into bronze, I created a surface rich in texture, devoid of the imprinted texts which existed on the paper.